helenhl20/email-populator-monday/README.md

 ### Create a new recipe and a custom trigger

-1. Open "Recipes" tab
+1. Open the "Recipes" tab
 2. Click "Add new recipe"
 3. Click "Choose trigger" and choose "When a column changes" trigger
 4. Type "When {Person column, columnId} changes" in the "Sentence" field
-   <br>(In this case, the "Person column" will be the underlined part of the recipe you will be clicking into, and the "columnId" will be the data that is sent to your custom app.
+   <br>(In this case, the "Person column" will be the underlined part of the recipe you will be clicking into, and the "columnId" will be the data that is sent to your custom app.)
-5. Configure the following trigger input fields:
+5. Configure the trigger input fields as follows:
    <br>boardId - Context
    <br>columnId - Recipe Sentence (Person Column)
    <br> ![Screenshot](https://dapulse-res.cloudinary.com/image/upload/f_auto,q_auto/remote_mondaycom_static/uploads/VladMystetskyi/7ca206bf-d494-43f3-bd62-439061d6ec13_monday-Apps2020-06-0722-35-56.png)

-### Create new custom action
+### Create a new custom action

 1. Click "Choose action"
 2. Click "Create new action"
-3. Name your action "Transform text"
+3. Name your action "Populate email"
-4. Type in "Run URL" field: https://{NGROK_URL}/transformation/transform
+4. Type in the "Run URL" field: https://{NGROK_URL}/transformation/transform (make sure it's https: and not http:).
-   <br> \*\* we will update {NGROK_URL} placeholder later, when we will bring up our local server
+   <br> \*\* we will update the {NGROK_URL} placeholder later when we will bring up our local server.
 5. Add the following input fields that our action will need in order to run:
    <br>Board - boardId
    <br>Item - itemId